 Daily Living and Schedule

-In both Amman and Paris, students enroll in four hours of Arabic, five days a week.
+In both Amman and Paris, students enroll in four hours of Arabic (9 am until 1 pm), five days a week.
 While in Amman, the final hour of each class is devoted to local Mashreqi dialect and to oral practice.
 While in Paris, the final hour of class 3 days a week is devoted to Maghrebi dialect known as dirija.
 The seminar meets for 2 two-hour sessions in New York in mid-May and will usually meet twice a week in Amman and Paris (the schedule will be adjusted to reflect site visits and film screenings).

 All students are required to arrive a day before the mandatory orientation begins.
-Orientation is one day and classes start the following day.
-There is a week break in the middle of the program during which many students choose to travel outside of Amman or Paris.
+Orientation in Amman is one day and classes start the following day.
+There is a week break in the middle of the program (June 29 through July 7) during which many students choose to travel outside of Amman or Paris.
+There is a an Orientation in Paris on July 8 and classes will start up again on July 9.

 Amman, the capital of Jordan, is situated in the hills between the desert and the fertile Jordan valley.
 Ancient biblical sites, Roman ruins, and contemporary structures exist side by side in this modern and cosmopolitan city with a thriving cultural scene.
 With a diverse population and a reputation for hospitality, Amman provides an ideal base for students to learn Arabic and gain a deeper understanding of the region.
 While in Amman, students benefit from daily exposure to Arabic language, culture and history and have the opportunity to visit important cultural and historical sites